coleifer/huey/docs/quickstart.rst

 * :py:meth:`Huey.periodic_task` - decorator to indicate a task that executes at periodic intervals.
 * :py:func:`crontab` - define what intervals to execute a periodic command.
+* For information about managing shared resources like database connections, refer to the :ref:`shared resources <shared_resources>` document.

 Also check out the :ref:`notes on running the consumer <consuming-tasks>`.